Home visits ($150/per hour, 1.0 hr min)Virtual Visits ($100/per hour, 1.0 hr min)

 - Private or Group Classes Available.
 Class length: 3 hours.

-*NEW* Solids Class ($85 per class, 3 hour LIVE class, myself and my colleague Maria Romeu, BSc (Nutrition and Dietetics), IBCLC.
+Created by myself and my colleague Maria Romeu, BSc (Nutrition and Dietetics), IBCLC.

 We will cover: